Feeld/junior-infra-task/report.md

 should be made thinking on the current requirements but also on the future ones.
 On the side of the self-hosted options, Prometheus is a widely accepted tool for monitoring Kubernetes clusters and it can be easily integrated with Google Cloud Platform.
-The other two options do not have the ease to monitor Kubernetes Clusters and can be, in this case, consider as inferior choices.
+Icinga and Zabbix do not have the ease to monitor Kubernetes Clusters and can be, in this case, consider as inferior choices.
+Jaeger integration with the rest of the system components may be difficult, therefore is an inferior choice.
 On the side of the SaaS's, the most appealing options are New Relic, Datadog and Google Cloud Stackdriver.
 The main difference can be encoutered on pricing.